 9. Swap a beautiful print in, then out again

 Love to introduce pattern and colour but also change your mind regularly about how you want your kitchen to look?
-This Almond Blossom Blue Blackout blind is on Bloc Blinds' Fabric Changer Roller Blind, meaning you can take off the old fabric and replace it with a new one.
+This Almond Blossom Blue Blackout blind on Bloc Blinds' Fabric Changer Roller Blind, meaning you can take off the old fabric and replace it with a new one.
 Clever.